Nwakakukaks/prototype/readme.md

 ## No One Left Behind: Non-Technical Builders Matter

-VersionOne isn’t just for coders.
-Non-technical users can also bring their ideas to life by chatting away with the agents that quickly launch v1 When their idea finds traction amongst users (certain usage quota) the Sonic Dev. team is flagged and they decide whether push ahead with the idea and fully develop it on the Sonic ecosystem.
+Prototype.ai isn’t just for coders.
+Non-technical users can also bring their ideas to life by chatting away with the agents that quickly launch v1 When their idea finds traction amongst users (certain usage quota) the Electronuem Dev. team is flagged and they decide whether push ahead with the idea and fully develop it on the Electronuem ecosystem.

-## Why VersionOne?
+## Why Prototype.ai?
 Everyone Wins 🏅

 **_For Builders:_** Build, launch and validate your ideas quickly, commit only to building ideas with sufficient traction.
 Save development time and money.

 **_For Non-Technical Users_**: Non-technical users can still submit their ideas and, if successfully built, earn a portion of the dApp's revenue throughout its lifecycle.

-**_For the Sonic Ecosystem:_** Proven, user-approved concepts get developed, improving the overall Sonic ecosystem while rewarding both developers and idea contributors.
+**_For the Electronuem Ecosystem:_** Proven, user-approved concepts get developed, improving the overall Electronuem ecosystem while rewarding both developers and idea contributors.

 ### **How It Works**